by Martin Maenza, partially adapted from “Blood Brothers,” Hawk and Dove #5, by Barbara and Karl Kesel and Rob Liefeld

 “Kestrahhhlll!” growled someone who appeared to be Hawk.
 His costume was now all red and black, and his body was swelling with power.

 Hawk nailed Kestrel with a punch.
-“Is this what you want?” he yelled.
+“Is this what you want?” he yelled, his voice booming.
 “You pushed me and pushed me!
 You’ve made me fighting mad!
 You think I won’t pound you into a pulp now?”
 The villain’s body hit another rocky platform below like a bag of wet cement.
 “Answer me, scum-bag!”
 Hawk stared down at the barely stirring Kestrel, ready to pounce should he make another move.

 Dove put her hand to her head as she approached her friend.
 “Hawk, what happened to you?” she asked.
 “This place — it’s having an effect on both of us.
 You’d better–”